 Learn which foods from the Mediterranean diet can help fight inflammation caused by arthritis.

 One of the most common questions people with arthritis ask is, “Is there a special arthritis diet?”
-While there’s no miracle diet for arthritis, fortunately, many foods can help fight inflammation and improve joint symptoms.
+While there’s no miracle diet for arthritis, many foods can help fight inflammation and improve joint pain and other symptoms.

-For starters, a diet rich in fruits, vegetables, fish, nuts and beans but low processed foods and saturated fat, is not only great for overall health, but can also help manage disease activity.
-If this advice sounds familiar, it’s because these are the principles of the Mediterranean diet, which is frequently touted for its anti-aging and disease-fighting powers.
+For starters, a diet rich in whole foods, including fruits, vegetables, fish, nuts and beans, but low processed foods and saturated fat, is not only great for overall health, but can also help manage disease activity.
+If this advice sounds familiar, it’s because these are the principles of the Mediterranean diet, which is frequently touted for its anti-inflammartory and disease-fighting powers.

 Studies confirm that eating foods commonly part of the Mediterranean diet can do the following:

 • Lower blood pressure